Developing Christian Leaders

 Our students develop essential critical thinking skills and develop a strong, Christian worldview as they discover their own unique God-given skills and abilities.
 Students participate in a wide range of extracurricular activities and social experiences that help to build a strong community within the school and create memories that will last a lifetime.

-Dylan, Class of 2020
+Maddy, Class of 2020

 How long have you been at Illinois Lutheran Schools?
 I have been at Illinois Lutheran since I was in kindergarten, so 13 years.